MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

     >
     > To check the amounts that will actually post, use the **Statistics** page, which takes into account the rounding calculations.
 Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.

-11. Optionally, in the **Invoice Discount Amount** field, enter the amount to be deducted from the value shown in the **Total Incl.
+11. Optionally, in the **Inv.
+Discount Amount** field, enter the amount to be deducted from the value shown in the **Total Incl.
 Tax** field.

     If you set up invoice discounts for the customer, and upon meeting the criteria, the specified percentage value is automatically inserted in the **Invoice Discount %** field.
 And the related amount is inserted in the **Inv.
 Discount Amount Excl.
 Tax** field.
 Learn more at [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).
 12. To ship only part of the order quantity, enter that quantity in the **Qty. to Ship** field.
 The value automatically copies to the **Qty. to Invoice** field.